 If you have black construction paper you can of course use that, but we used a sheet of newspaper and coloured in a big piece black with marker.

-You Might Also Like Fun Halloween Bingo
+You May Also Enjoy Fun Halloween Bingo

 #5.
 Cut out eye shapes and mouth shapes

 Now you have your mouth and eye paper ready.
 With a pencil, sketch your mouth and eye shapes and cut them out.

 Sketch on mouth and eye shapes and then cut them out.
 While the paint is still wet stick your eyes and mouths to the jars.